SuperRoach/SuperRoach/README.md

 ### Hello there! 👋
-- 🌱 I’m currently learning Bun
+- 🌱 I’m currently learning Bun, and the always changing Mobile Development landscape - go Expo!
 - 🤔 I’m looking to collaborate with documenting your open source project!
 - 🔭 Currently working on: Automation testing and Bluetooth keyboard stacks
 - Located in Ballarat, Australia